Wahaj6Ahmad/beyond-buttons-woz-gestures/video-dataset/readme.md

 This dataset is suitable for public academic use.

-6. DATA PROCESSING PIPELINE (HIGH LEVEL)
+6. HIGH LEVEL DATA PROCESSING PIPELINE
 ----------------------------------------

 1. Participants were recorded using synchronized multi-camera capture.